Danogbans/OXYGENShop/README.md

 # OXYGEN Ecommerce Shop
-This is a training project from Oxyg
+This is a training project from Oxygen